Mickey Rooney

 He and Garland became lifelong friends, appearing in several "let’s-put-on-a-show" musicals, including 1939's "Babes in Arms," for which he earned his first best actor Oscar nomination.

-His career took a nosedive after he came back from service after World War II.
-And his personal life was also in shambles.
+His career took a nosedive after he came back from service in World War II.
+His personal life was also in shambles.

 Rooney has been married eight times.
 His first wife was Ava Gardner; his last marriage, to Jan Chamberlin, has lasted the last 32 years.